 Certain wrinkles form as a result of sagging skin, due to volume loss and gravity.
 To correct these wrinkles, one needs to replace volume strategically to shape the face back to its youthful past.
-With strategically placed injections, one can bring back the youthful appearance to a number of areas of the face such as the forehead, nose, cheeks and mid face, chin, jaw line, and reduction in nasolabial folds and jowls.
+With strategically placed injections, one can bring back the youthful appearance to a number of areas of the face such as the forehead, nose, cheeks and mid face, chin, jawline, and reduction in nasolabial folds and jowls.
 Certain stubborn lines not responding to chemical peels and other treatments may also be filled.
 Results are excellent and may last up to 19 months, depending on the filler used.

-Gaining the maximum benefit from any of these treatments is very much the same as preventing premature signs of aging and will require you to abide by a few basic rules or lifestyle adjustments
+Gaining the maximum benefit from any of these treatments is very much the same as preventing premature signs of ageing and will require you to abide by a few basic rules or lifestyle adjustments

 - Avoid excessive sunlight